Key facts

 Course overview

 Boost your existing property knowledge with expertise in valuation and property development, or get the qualifications you need to start a new career in the property industry.
-Deakin’s Graduate Diploma of Property will prepare you for a range of roles including property development, property management and valuation.
+Deakin’s Graduate Diploma of Property prepares you for a range of roles including property development, property management and valuation.

-The course has been specifically designed for professionals, such as architects, surveyors and construction managers, looking to broaden their careers in the built environment.
-It’s also ideal for graduates with degrees in commerce, management or law disciplines wanting to move into the property industry.
+Designed for professionals, such as architects, surveyors, real estate and sales agents, local council staff and construction managers, this course will help you to broaden your career in the built environment.
+It is also ideal for graduates with degrees in commerce, management or law disciplines wanting to move into the property industry.

 Develop and refine your core professional skills, particularly related to the fields of property development and valuation.
-You’ll establish an understanding of the various stakeholders in the property and real estate market, and how they collaborate to develop and manage property.
+You will establish an understanding of the various stakeholders in the property and real estate market, and how they collaborate to develop and manage property.

-Explore a range of built environment disciplines, from sustainable construction to property management.
-You’ll also delve into sustainability and its economic, social and environmental relevance in the context of property development.
+Explore a range of built environment disciplines, from sustainable construction to property management and delve into sustainability and its economic, social and environmental relevance in the context of property development.

-Other study areas you’ll cover include statutory valuation, property investment, property law and practice, property development, and advanced property valuation.
+You will also learn about statutory valuation, property investment, property law and practice, property development, and advanced property valuation and the application of these topics in a property career.

 Read MoreCourse information